 After this, you should check at least the rtorrent.d/20-host-var-settings.rc file and adapt the values to your environment and preferences.
-Consider copying the commands for the settings you want to adapt to the rtlocal.rc file - read on as to why.
+Consider copying the commands for the settings you want to adapt to the \rtlocal.rc file - read on as to why.

-The rtlocal.rc file is the place for some simple custom settings, like additional resource limits or changing default values.
+The \rtlocal.rc file is the place for some simple custom settings, like additional resource limits or changing default values.
 The make-rtorrent-config.sh script does not copy that optional file.
-So create it yourself, and pick what you like from the example rtlocal.rc, e.g. the logging configuration.
+So create it yourself, and pick what you like from the example \rtlocal.rc, e.g. the logging configuration.

 The script can be called again to get updates from GitHub, but will overwrite all standard configuration files with their new version.
-To safely customize configuration, provide your own version of standard files under a new name, and list the replaced files in the rtorrent.d/.rcignore file.

-For anything special not covered by standard configuration, add your own additional files, or as mentioned use the rtlocal.rc file.
+To safely customize configuration, provide your own version of standard files and list the replaced files in the .rcignore file, add your own additional files, or as mentioned use the \rtlocal.rc file.

-Example for a ~/rtorrent/rtlocal.rc file:
+Example for a ~/rtorrent/\rtlocal.rc file: